apache/kylin/website/docs/operations/system-operation/cli_tool/rollback.md

 **Possible error results**

-- Using the rollback tool reverts the state of the task execution back to the historical moment, and the execution is triggered again when the KE is started.
+- Using the rollback tool reverts the state of the task execution back to the historical moment, and the execution is triggered again when the Kylin is started.
 - Turning on the time machine causes more junk files to be saved, taking up more storage space, and using the junk cleanup tool during the retention period does not clean up resource data that has expired during the retention period.
 - During tool execution, if there are multiple runs, each run keeps a backup of the current metadata in the `{working-dir}/_current_backup` directory, distinguishing the file name by time.
 - The time specified by the user cannot be greater than the current time.